-Customers receiving this letter will be enrolled automatically to receive electric supply from mc2 unless they choose to opt out by following the instructions in the letter.
+Throughout the tenure of the contract eligible customers who have not already enrolled in the program will receive letters notifying them that they will be enrolled automatically to receive electric supply from mc2 unless they choose to opt-out by following the instructions in the letter.
 Additionally, a “change in supplier” letter from the Utility will be sent confirming enrollment in the City of Highland Park Electric Aggregation Program.

 What is the electric supply price for the program?

 The price will be equal to the ComEd monthly published rate including the Published Purchased Electricity Charge, Transmission Service Charge and Purchased Electricity Adjustment charge.
 This price can change month to month.
 For more information on the historical rate from the last 12 months, visit www.mc2energyservices.com/IL/HistoricalPricingPTC/P.